FlatFilers/flatfile-plugins/plugins/autocast/README.md

 # @flatfile/plugin-autocast
-**This plugin automatically casts values in Flatfile to their appropriate types.**
+**Automatically cast values in Flatfile to their appropriate types with this plugin.**

 The `@flatfile/plugin-autocast` plugin is an opinionated transformer that will